Dhruva Natchathiram (unreleased film): Casting

 The film began production with only Vikram and Anu Emmanuel as confirmed members of the cast in January 2017.
-In early February 2017, Anu Emmanuel opted out of the film citing scheduling issues following Vikram's decision to alter his schedule, so that he could simultaneously shoot for Sketch (2018) directed by Vijay Chander.
-Gautham Menon signed on actress Ritu Varma to replace her, after being impressed by Varma's performance in the Telugu film Pelli Choopulu (2016).
+In early February 2017, Anu Emmanuel opted out of the film citing scheduling issues following Vikram's decision to alter his schedule, so that he could simultaneously shoot for Sketch (2018).
+Menon signed on Ritu Varma to replace her, after being impressed by Varma's performance in the Telugu film Pelli Choopulu (2016).
 Aishwarya Rajesh was also then signed to portray another leading female character in the film.
-Prithviraj Sukumaran reported to be the main antagonist, but the news claimed to be false.
-The team also re-signed Parthiepan to act in the film, with his character tweaked from his role in the original script.
+The team also re-signed Parthiban to act in the film, with his character tweaked from his role in the original script.

-Jomon later opted out of the film during March 2017 citing scheduling issues and was replaced as the film's cinematographer by Santhana Krishnan, the son of Ravi K. Chandran.
-Santhana Krishnan also opted out of the film in June 2017 and was replaced by Manoj Paramahamsa, who collaborated with Menon again after Nadunisi Naaygal (2011).
-During the same month, a bevy of supporting actors were signed to portray roles in the film including veteran actresses Raadhika and Simran, while rookie actresses Dhivyadharshini, Shravanthi Sainath and Maya S. Krishnan were also added to the cast.
-Three of Menon's former proteges Vamsi Krishna, Salim Baig and Sathish Krishnan also were selected to portray roles, as was Munna Simon.
+Jomon later opted out of the film during March 2017 citing scheduling conflicts and was replaced by Santhana Krishnan Ravichandran as the cinematographer, who also exited the film in June 2017.
+Manoj Paramahamsa, who collaborated with Menon in Vinnaithaandi Varuvaayaa (2010) and Nadunisi Naaygal (2011), subsequently replaced Santhana Krishnan as the cinematographer.
+During the same month, a bevy of supporting actors were signed to portray roles in the film including veteran actresses Radhika Sarathkumar and Simran, while Dhivyadharshini, was also added to the cast.
+Three of Menon's former proteges Vamsi Krishna, Salim Baig and Sathish Krishnan were also selected to portray supporting roles, as was Munna Simon.

 In mid-April 2018, it was revealed that Malayalam actor Vinayakan was a part of the film's cast, playing the leading antagonist in the film.
-It eventually marked Vinayakan's third Tamil film after Thimiru (2006) and Maryan (2013).
+Menon also appeared in the film in a prominent character.
+Arjun Das was reported to be appearing as "Darkman", the character that was introduced in the first two-minute teaser and would be a voice-only role.